 FAQs for Students

-Move in day is an exciting time: you will be among approximately 850 other students moving into Rockhurst residential communities.
-Residence Life staff works hard to organize the move in process by having keys and move in materials sorted and ready to go for each individual student.
-Please also be mindful that parking in front of our halls is very limited.
-Please plan to unload and then move your car so other students and their families can also unload close to the building.
-Freshmen Move-in Volunteers will be present to assist you and your parents with your move.
-Each community has Resident Assistant staff available to direct you and assist you in your transition into campus life at Rockhurst University.
+Move-in Day is an exciting time for all new and returning Hawks.
+You will be among hundreds of other students moving into Rockhurst's residential communities.
+Residence life staff works hard to organize the move in process by having keys and materials sorted and ready to go for each individual student.
+Please be mindful that parking in front of our halls is very limited.
+Plan to unload and then move your car so other students and their families can also unload close to the building.
+Freshmen move-in volunteers will be present to assist you and your family with your move.
+Each community has Resident Assistant (RA) staff available to direct you and assist in your transition into campus life at Rockhurst University.

 I am a new incoming student.
 When will I find out my housing assignment?

-Housing assignment letters are mailed to the student’s permanent address by the beginning of July.
+Housing assignment letters are mailed to the student’s permanent address by the beginning of July for fall semester and in December for spring semester.
 We will also inform you via mail/email if there are any changes necessary to your assignment.
 You will receive your roommate's contact information so you can make arrangements about furniture, and other room topics as well as have the opportunity to share information about yourself before the start of the new year.

 I am with a student organization that needs to move in early.
 How do I get approval?

-Student organization advisors provide a list to the Office of Residence Life naming all students approved to move in early.
+Student organization advisers provide a list to the Office of Residence Life naming all students approved to move in early.
 Students moving in early will receive a letter from the Office of Residence Life notifying them of the early check-in process.
-If you do not receive information from our office you may contact us to see if you are on the list.
-If you are not on the list, you will need to contact the advisor of your organization.
+If you do not receive information from our office, you may contact us to see if you are on the list.
+If you are not on the list, you will need to contact the adviser of your organization.
 Only students included in an organization's early move-in list will be allowed to move in early.

-No, all students will need to move into their assigned space on move-in day.
-No room changes are possible until open room change period begins, which opens a few weeks after the start of school.
-Please see Important Dates for more information.
+No, all students will need to move into their assigned space on Move-in Day.
+No room changes are possible until the open room change period begins, which takes place a few weeks after the start of the semester.
+Please see important dates for more information.

 Should I bring a handcart or do you provide them?

 Rockhurst University does not provide handcarts for families.
-It is highly recommended to bring a cart for move in.
+It is highly recommended to bring a cart for Move-in Day.
 McGee Hall is the only facility with an elevator.
 All other buildings have stairwell access to upper level floors.

-Are there events for my parents on move-in weekend?
+Are there events for my parents on move-in weekend in the fall?

-I would like to see my room for the fall.
+I would like to see my room for the fall/spring.
 How do I do that?

 We are happy to show students one of the tour rooms in our halls.
-All residence hall tours are scheduled through the Admissions' Ambassadors office Please contact the Admissions office at 816-501-4172 to schedule a tour.
+All residence hall tours are scheduled through the admissions office at 816-501-4172.
 It is usually not possible to show students their particular room.
-Rockhurst University hosts many summer conferences so many of our residence hall rooms are occupied throughout the year.
+Rockhurst University hosts many summer conferences, so many of our residence hall rooms are occupied throughout the year.

 Why didn’t I get my roommate preference?